John Bailey of the organization Black Cannabis led a policy discussion webinar on social equity in the industry in New Jersey.

 The problems surrounding New Jersey’s cannabis licenses were then discussed.

-“We have really got to turn away from this model of creating access through a flawed grading system for applicants,” DeVeaux said.
+“We have really got to turn away from this model of creating access through a flawed grading system for applicants,” DeVeaux said during the Black Cannabis event.

 DeVeaux cited Oklahoma and Massachusetts as viable models “where you’re not spending hundreds of thousands of dollars with little chance of being successful.”